jjd90/gitlegion/readme.md

  - Amazon Web Services
  - Ansible Paybooks

 and any other relavent infortation for the project.

-Stay tuned for more!
+The ultimate goal will be for GitLegion to host a web server through Amazon Web Services.